hellojwilde/energetic-ai/website/docs/tutorial.md

-# Quickstart
+# Tutorial

-Let's build similar product recommendations for a shopping website in 5 minutes.
+Let's build product recommendations for a shopping website.